 Qantas flies to 173 cities within 42 countries.
 They fly 5,300 domestic Australia flights per week in 59 different cities.
 The Jetstar line which is the low cost operation of Qantas has 170 weekly domestic flights in New Zealand as well.
 In terms of international flights, there are more than 900 flights per week.

 Qantas has several different lines, including Qantas, QantasLink and Jetstar, each serving a different sect of the market.
 As of the time of this writing, they have a total of 246 aircraft in their fleet.
 Their line-up includes Boeing aircraft including 747, 767, 737 and 717 models, Airbus aircraft including the A380 A330 and A320, and also the Bombardier Dash 8 and Bombardier Q400.
 The most prominent in the fleet are the Airbus A320 with 42 planes and the Boeing 737-800 with 41 planes.

 More information on Qantas Flight Attendant jobs and career availability with every other airline on this web site plus access to the Ultimate Video Training Package for Flight Attendants can now be accessed at the AirlinesTrainingOnline.com website and extend the invite given to you below:

-Of course, to find the most up to date information and to be informed of things that come across my desk including airline rumor, gossip and of course any new job openings, simply ask to receive my Airline News Ezine via any of these airline information pages or click the Resume Sample tab in the navigation column.
+Of course, to find the most up to date information and to be informed of things that come across my desk including airline rumor, gossip and of course any new job openings, simply visit our facebook page to stay in touch.